cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 knowledge via their respective SPARQL endpoints.
 He proposed a toy example in which he linked paintings depicting alchemists trying to make gold to compounds containing gold.
-This post is about the steps I took to automate his toy example and extend it arbitrarily to any chemicals or compounds represented in Iconclass.
+This post is about the steps I took to automate his toy example and extend it to not only chemicals or compounds represented in Iconclass, but also equipment and devices.

 ## Part 1: The Semantic Lay of the Land